-In response to the 2020-21 Fire Danger Season, SAPOL has launched Operation Nomad.
-This includes high visibility police patrols in high risk fire danger areas and monitoring known arsonists (read media release) as well as a community engagement campaign titled Why Risk It?
+In response to the 2020-21 Fire Danger Season, SAPOL has again launched Operation Nomad.
+This includes high visibility police patrols in high risk fire danger areas and a community engagement campaign titled Why Risk It?

-SAPOL has produced video clips around each of these activities and they will be released on the SAPOL website, Neighbourhood Watch website and our social media platforms as the Fire Danger Season progresses.
+SAPOL has produced video clips around each of these activities and have now released them on the SAPOL website, Neighbourhood Watch website and our social media platforms.

 SAPOL has also produced bushfire prevention fact sheets that cover these topics as well as fire prevention in rural, urban, retail, home, business and school settings.
 You can view and print out the fact sheets and your own Why Risk It? posters from our Safety and security tips page to support the campaign.